ruigil/oceanos/README.md

 `actor3 --(msg)-> meta-actor --(msg)-> actor4`

-These meta-actors keep the rule of consistent state transitions with a mechanism os event sourcing and serialization.
+These meta-actors keep the rule of consistent state transitions with a mechanism of [event sourcing](http://martinfowler.com/eaaDev/EventSourcing.html) and serialization.
 They also define the network topology of message flows, removing the flow dependencies from the actor themselves, and allowing to reconfigurable topologies at runtime.

 Build
 --------